meguna/mff/README.md

   solutions to code problems.

 ## To Do Notes - immediate task
-* check that all routes that need to be protected are protected routes
-* add 'name' field to sign up sheet
 * handle expired access token (different from id token)
 * Welcome page
 * securely serve images